tecoholic/ner-annotator/README.md

 NER Annotator for SpaCy allows you to create training data for creating a custome NER Model with custom tags.
 It can either be access as a web application directly from [https://tecoholic.github.io/ner-annotator/](https://tecoholic.github.io/ner-annotator/) or can be installed in Linux systems as a desktop application.

+🚀🚀 **You can now sponsor this project for specific features your need.**

+<iframe src="https://github.com/sponsors/tecoholic/button" title="Sponsor tecoholic" height="35" width="116" style="border: 0;"></iframe>

 ## Desktop application

 An experimental version of the annotator is also available for

 - Linux as a [Debian Package or an AppImage](https://github.com/tecoholic/ner-annotator/releases)
 - Windows as a [x64 MSI Installer](https://github.com/tecoholic/ner-annotator/releases/download/v1.0.2/NER.Annotator_1.0.2_x64.msi)